Political cognition

 Political cognition refers to the study of how individuals come to understand the political world, and how this understanding leads to political behavior.
 Some of the processes studied under the umbrella of political cognition include attention, interpretation, judgment, and memory.
 Most of the advancements in the area have been made by scholars in the fields of social psychology, political science, and communication studies.

 History

 In the early 20th century, the psychological study of cognition encountered significant push back from behaviorism.
 According to behaviorists, if social psychology was to be considered a serious science, it should study observable and measurable phenomena.
-Since the processes of the mind are not observable and thus are hard to measure, behaviorist believed that these were not worth studying.
-However, as Gestalt psychology was introduced to the US by European immigrants, the dominance of the behaviorist approach began to declined.
+Since the processes of the mind are not observable and thus are hard to measure, behaviorists believed that these were not worth studying.
+However, as Gestalt psychology was introduced to the US by European immigrants, the dominance of the behaviorist approach began to decline.
 Questions related to perception, judgment, impression formation, and attitude change began to attract more researchers.
 In the 1950s, the development of new methodological tools ignited the Cognitive Revolution.
 In 1984, Susan Fiske and Shelley E. Taylor published the first social cognition book, Social Cognition.